-Anders Fjeld
+Anders Fjeld (CEO)

-Anders Fjeld has been the Chief Executive Officer at Kid since November 2018.
+Fjeld has been the Chief Executive Officer at Kid since November 2018.
 Prior to joining Kid, he held senior and executive positions in Elkjøp and XXL.
 His most recent position was Chief Operating Officer and Concept Development Director in XXL.
 Fjeld has a bachelor's degree from BI Norwegian Business School.
+He is a Norwegian citizen, and resides in Norway.